FAR-Lab/Interactive-Lab-Hub/Lab 2/README.md

 2. Look at and give feedback on the Part G. for at least 2 other people in the class (and get 2 people to comment on your Part G!)

+The feedback I received:

+Irene: Hi Nicole, very nice idea and very useful!
+I especially like your second iteration in which you update the recommendations not only based on the time but also on weather conditions.
+How about considering other friends' availability too?
+So you can all join to perform an action.
+It could maybe count down until there is a group exercise planed.

+Brandt: Buidling on IreneFPs comment perhaps adding a way to remove or skip certain suggestions and tailor preferences and curate a list of desired activities.
+Say yoga and stretching for inclement weather and running or biking for nice weather.

+Hortense: I second both these suggestions!
+I like that your clock tries to motivate the user - maybe you could alert them with sound or light as well.

+Rui: You could also have the evening suggestions in blue, the day suggestions in green/yellow and the morning suggestions in red/orange.

 # Lab 2 Part 2

 Pull Interactive Lab Hub updates to your repo.